-We additionally model the two-dimensional position of the arm.
-In summary, the space over which we parameterise the diffusion models is defined as $\{ \mathrm{L} \in \R^{d(d+1)/2} : \mathrm{L}_{i,i} > 0, \sum_{i,j} \mathrm{L}_{i,j}^2 < C \} \times \R^2$.
-Under the Euclidean metric we can apply both our log-barrier and reflected approaches.
-The positive diagonal (linear) constraint is handled similarly as in the polytope setting.
-The reflection on the ball boundary is defined and illustrated on \cref{fig:reflection_diagrams}.
-In \cref{fig:spd_data}, we plot the joint distribution over the SPD matrices (represented as ellipsoids) and their positions.
-We qualitatively observe that the reflected method is able to fit the joint data distribution.
-Quantitatively, the reflected method achieves an MMD of 0.161 as opposed to 0.247 for the log-barrier one.
+Using this framework, we model the datasets presented in \cite{jaquier2021geometry} (see \Cref{sec:robotic_arm} for full experimental details).
+The joint distribution over the SPD matrices (represented as ellipsoids) and their positions is presented in~\Cref{fig:spd_data}.
+We qualitatively observe that the reflected method is able to model the joint data distribution better than the log-barrier one.
+This is reflected by an MMD of 0.161 and 0.247, respectively.